andrealazari/tic-tac-toe/README.md

 1. You can win in 8 different ways: 3 columns, 3 rows, 2 diagonals
 2. Write down all 8 combinations
 3. Add specific classes for each of the 8 ways
-4. Count the classes and the one that gets to 3 first win
+4. Count the classes and the one that gets to 3 first win!

 ## Cool tech used
+- Javascript
+- HTML
+- CSS

 ## Lessons Learned